NancyFx/Nancy/readme.md

 ## Features

 * Built from the bottom up, not simply a DSL on top of an existing framework.
 Removing limitations and feature hacks of an underlying framework, as well as the need to reference more assemblies than you need. _keep it light_
-* Abstracted away from ASP.NET / IIS so that it can run on multiple hosting environments (see below for planned [OWIN](http://bvanderveen.com/a/dotnet-http-abstractions "Read more about the Open Web Interface for .NET") support), such as (but not limited to) ASP.NET, WCF, Mono/FastCGI and more (ASP.NET and WCF currently supported)
+* Abstracted away from ASP.NET / IIS so that it can run on multiple hosting environments (planned [OWIN](http://bvanderveen.com/a/dotnet-http-abstractions "Read more about the Open Web Interface for .NET") support), such as (but not limited to) ASP.NET, WCF, Mono/FastCGI and more (ASP.NET and WCF currently supported out-of-the-box)
 * Ultra lightweight action declarations for GET, HEAD, PUT, POST and DELETE requests
-* View engine integration (Spark and Razor in development, read below how to help add more to the list)
+* View engine integration
 * Powerful request path matching that includes advanced parameter capabilities.
 The path matching strategy can be replaced with custom implementations to fit your exact needs
 * Easy response syntax, enabling you to return things like int, string, HttpStatusCode and Action<Stream> elements without having to explicitly cast or wrap your response - you just return it and Nancy _will_ do the work for you